katiekeegan/website/content/personal/flight.md

 ## Education

-My own educational journey is a little nontraditional: I ended up going to college right after middle school when I was 14 through MBU's Program for the Exceptionally Gifted.
-I'm not a huge fan of the term "gifted", but I am extremely passionate about accessibility and equity in K-12 education for students of all ages, levels, and passions.
+My own educational journey is a little nontraditional, and my experiences with others who have traveled unique educationap paths have made me extremely passionate about accessibility and equity in K-12 education and beyond.
 Here are some of my favorite education books!

 - _Range_ by David Epstein
 - _What School Could Be_ by Ted Dintersmith